Scotland's rugged landscape presents a distinctive set of challenges to our team at Butterfly Conservation Scotland.

 Urban areas and brownfield sites also have value for declining UK species such as Dingy Skipper, Small Blue and Grayling.

 One of the challenges we face is that there are relatively few people on the ground identifying important colonies and monitoring trends.
-Find out how you can get involved or learn more about our Scottish reserves, events and publications on our Scotland page.

 Read about some of our current and past projects: